dou1984/coev/paper/An efficient event-driven coroutine solution.md

 };
 ```

-# async
+## async

-The usage of an “event list” (**evl**) for storing events.
+**evl** is an “event list” usd for storing events.
 When waiting for data, the **wait_for** method is called, which inserts an event into the evl.
 At this point, the awaiter coroutine enters a waiting state.
 When it’s necessary to resume the coroutine, the resume function of the event can be invoked, allowing the awaiter function body to continue executing.
-Additionally, evlts represents a thread-safe “event list,” protecting the data within the event list in multi-threaded programs.
+Additionally, evlts represents a thread-safe "event list", protecting the data within the event list in multi-threaded programs.

-**async** is a collection of events. **async** contains multiple “event lists”, which can be distinguished by using tags.
-For example, I/O read and write events can be separated into two independent event lists for storage.
+**async** is a collection of events. **async** contains multiple "event lists", which can be distinguished by using tags.
+For example, I/O read and write events can be separated into two independent "event lists" for storage.

 ```cpp
 struct evl : chain {};